Ballarat Showgrounds: Site

-There are a number of sealed roads servicing the site which are used as pedestrian thoroughfares during the show.
-The main entrance is located at the corner of Creswick Road and Howitt Streets.
+There were a number of sealed roads servicing the site which were used as pedestrian thoroughfares during the show.
+The main entrance was located at the corner of Creswick Road and Howitt Streets.

-The main thoroughfare is Beggs Avenue which runs diagonally across the site and feeds into Bolte Place and most of the animal displays.
-On the northern flank of Beggs Avenue is where the majority of sideshow rides are normally placed.
-Whykes Street is the other main road and feeds along the southern border of the site.
-This roadway contains the Howitt Street Pavilion which is used as a permanent market stall shed throughout the year and is used during the show partly for the sideshow alley and to house static displays.
+The main thoroughfare was Beggs Avenue which cut diagonally across the site and fed into Bolte Place and most of the animal displays.
+On the northern flank of Beggs Avenue was where the majority of carnival rides were normally placed.
+Whykes Street was the other main road and fed along the southern border of the site.
+This roadway contained the Howitt Street Pavilion which was used as a permanent market stall shed throughout the year and used during the show partly for the sideshow alley to house static displays.

-There are a number of large permanent pavilions built throughout the grounds which house merchandise stalls, show animals, static, craft and machinery displays.
+There were a number of large permanent pavilions built throughout the grounds which housed merchandise stalls, show animals, static, craft and machinery displays.

 History

 The Ballarat Agricultural and Pastoral Society was formed in 1856 and based in Learmonth.
 The first agricultural show in Ballarat city was held in 1859.
 In 1861 the society's showgrounds site was relocated to Lake Wendouree on the North East flank of the lake in an area bounded by Wendouree Parade, Burnbank and Gregory Streets.
-In 1934 the present site was chosen at the corner of Howitt Street and Creswick Road, Wendouree with all annual shows being held at this location ever since.
+In 1934 a new site was chosen at the corner of Howitt Street and Creswick Road, Wendouree with all annual shows being held at that location until 2023.

 Following World War 2, a number of surplus 'P huts' and buildings were relocated from the former Ballarat RAAF Base's Wireless and Air Gunnery School for use as administration buildings and pavilions.
-Many of those buildings remain in use today.
+Many of those buildings remained in use until the closure of the facility.

 In 1951 a 670 yard, sand-based harness-racing arena was built that featured two large light towers and overhead lighting gantries.
 The arena became the home of the Ballarat and District Trotting Club (the oldest harness racing club in Australia) and regularly hosted meetings between 14 April 1952 to December 1965.
 The Ballarat and District Trotting Club subsequently and permanently relocated to a new purpose-built harness racing complex (Bray Raceway) in the Ballarat suburb of Redan in February 1966.
 The showgrounds trotting arena subsequently deteriorated and was finally dismantled in 1990, being replaced by the Eureka Stadium (now commercially known as Mars Stadium) and the North Ballarat Sports Club.
-A smaller grassed animal parade and display area was established between the new stadium and the existing showgrounds pavilions.
+A smaller grassed animal parade and display area was established between the new stadium and the showgrounds pavilions.

+In November 2023 the showgrounds hosted their last BAP show and in June 2024 their last public event, the Victorian annual sheepdog trials.
+The facility was closed soon after with demolition commencing in September 2024 and completed in December of that year.